isalkovic/ACE_Tekton_Operators-documentation/README.md

 CONNECT TO USERS2
 CREATE TABLE DB2ADMIN.EMPLOYEES (PKEY INTEGER NOT NULL, FIRSTNAME VARCHAR(30), LASTNAME VARCHAR(30), COUNTRY VARCHAR(2), PRIMARY KEY(PKEY))
 ```

 After creating the database, you will need to update the configuration and application files to match the parameters of your database instance.
-List of files which may require editing (depending on your database set-up):
+List of files in your repository, which may require editing (depending on your database set-up):
--  */ace-toolkit-code/ExampleDatabaseCompute/DatabaseCompute_Compute.esql*, */extensions/db2cli.ini* , */odbcini/odbc.ini* and */setdbparms/setdbparms.txt* .
+- */ace-toolkit-code/ExampleDatabaseCompute/DatabaseCompute_Compute.esql* - change the value of DB schema, if it is different for your database
+- */extensions/db2cli.ini* - change the Hostname, Port, Database (name) and Security parameters, to match those of your Database instance
+- */setdbparms/setdbparms.txt* - change the username and password of the database (last two entries in the line), to match those of your Database instance

+After you make changes to these files, you will need to commit and push them to your git repository.

+---
 ## Test your work - start the pipeline
 Finally you have set-up your environment and we can start running some ACE pipelines, and hopefully even containers.
 To start your first pipeline, in the Openshift console go to Pipelines->Pipelines->PipelineRuns and click on the three dots next to your ace-build-and-deploy-pipeline-run pipeline run.